“Necessity”, it is said, “is the mother of invention.”

 This is apt in wake of Covid-19, as the young and old find ways to address price hikes in protective materials.

-For rural dwellers, such materials are a luxury.
+For rural dwellers, such materials can be luxury.

-Thankfully, a 13-year-old Junior High School pupil at Ejura in the Ashanti Region, is providing relief, using printed wax design with Kente to produce nose masks.
+Thankfully, a 13-year-old boy, a Junior High student at Ejura in the Ashanti Region, is providing relief by using printed wax design and Kente to produce nose masks.

-Hamisu Yussif’s innovation made of local fabric is reusable that is fitted with a kente and printed wax.
+Hamisu Yussif’s creation made of local fabric is reusable.

-It is made from just one-sixth standard material with straps that fit over a user’s face, which covers both nose and mouth.
+It is made from just one-sixth standard material with straps that fit over a user’s face and which covers both the nose and mouth.